Cock And Bull, SM1 1HF

 According to the Cock & Bull website as of August 2017, food is served noon-3pm and 5:30pm-9pm Mon-Fri, noon-8pm Sat, and noon-6:30pm Sun; see photo of menu as of August 2012.

 In August 2012, Kake tried the ricotta gnocchi with orange and sage brown butter sauce, served with a watercress and orange salad (£8.75) photo.
 The gnocchi were pretty good, and the sauce was flavourful, though sadly contained a couple of orange pips.
 The watercress in the salad was well past its best, wilted and yellowing; I didn't realise this until I started eating it, though, since it was concealed under some (perfectly fine and nicely flavourful) rocket.
 I'm guessing this was due to supply issues in the kitchen, but personally I'd have left off the watercress in this case and just made the salad with rocket.

 Accessibility: A small step (kerb-height) to get in.
 Step-free access to bar and some (less than half) of the seating once you're in.
-Toilets are up a flight of stairs with a bend and noncontinuous sturdy handrails on both sides.
+There's an accessible toilet on the higher level, but no obvious way to get up there other than steps.
+Other toilets are up a flight of stairs with a bend and noncontinuous sturdy handrails on both sides.